 Spread the chemical uniformly on the subgrade using a mechanical spreader at the approved rate and at a constant slow rate of speed.

-Use a distribution bar with a maximum height of 3 feet (1 meter) above the subgrade.
+Use a distribution bar with a maximum height of 3 feet above the subgrade.
 Use a canvas shroud that surrounds the distribution bar and extends to the subgrade.

 Minimize dusting when spreading the chemical.
 Control dust according to 107.19.
 Do not spread the chemical when wind conditions create blowing dust that exceeds the limits in 107.19.